SAP-archive/REST_API_Documentation_Guidelines/030_REST_API_Documents.html.md

 * Was the enhancement based upon customer feedback?

 #### Prerequisites and requirements
 Because the release notes contain critical information and act as an important communication tool, follow these guidelines so that the documentation is informative and consistent.
-When authoring release notes, follow the [Style and Standards](010_About_Style_And_Standards.html.md#style-and-standards) for many agreed-upon standards, including word choices, use of acronyms, and product names.
+When authoring release notes, follow the [Style and Standards](010_About_Style_And_Standards.html.md#style-and-standards) for many agreed-upon standards.

 ##### Headlines
 A headline is short, but interesting, and summarizes your release notes.
 Write headlines in sentence case.